Sebastien Boucher

-Sebastien E. Boucher (born October 19, 1981) is a Canadian former professional baseball outfielder.
+Sébastien Boucher (born October 19, 1981) is a Canadian former professional baseball outfielder.

 Career

 Boucher played college baseball for the Bethune–Cookman Wildcats.
 In 2004, he was named the Mid-Eastern Athletic Conference Player of the Year.
 In 2021, on the occasion of the conference's fiftieth anniversary, he was named to the MEAC All-Time Baseball Team.

 Boucher was originally drafted by the Seattle Mariners in the 7th round (213th overall) in the 2004 Major League Baseball draft from Bethune–Cookman.

-On August 9, 2007, Boucher was traded to the Baltimore Orioles for LHP John Parrish.
+On August 9, 2007, Boucher was traded to the Baltimore Orioles in exchange for LHP John Parrish.

-He moved on to independent baseball, playing with the Quebec Capitales in the Can-Am League where he won the batting title in 2014.
+He moved on to independent baseball, playing with the Québec Capitales in the Can-Am League where he won the batting title in 2014.

+Boucher than played with the Ottawa Champions, another team in the Can-Am League and played from 2015 to 2018.
+He then became the team’s manager in 2019.

 International career

 Boucher also played for the Canadian national team at the 2006 World Baseball Classic.